 I called this gospel story a drama.
-Think of the passage as a movie - as the screen lights up we begin with one of those title shots - I'm sure you recognize the kind.
-The opening perspective is a satellite view of the earth, with Samaria outlined, and the town of Sychar highlighted, a bit like the opening to Rick Mercer's Monday Report, or playing with Google Earth.
+Visualize this episode as a movie - as the screen lights up we begin with one of those epic title sequences - I'm sure you recognize the kind.
+The opening perspective is a view of the earth from the space station, with Samaria outlined and the town of Sychar highlighted, a bit like the opening to Rick Mercer's Monday Report, or playing with Google Earth.
 As we zoom in the features of the town grow larger and larger, our field of view becomes tighter and tighter, until we touch down just outside the city, and the screen is filled with one lone figure weary and resting beside Jacob's well.
-There is no shade, it's blistering hot as the sun blazes down from directly overhead.
-Even the flies are daunted by the heat and buzz listlessly and without much purpose.
+There is no shade; the ground shimmers in the blistering heat as the sun blazes relentlessly down from directly overhead.
+Even the flies are overwhelmed by the heat and buzz listlessly without much purpose.
 It seems like even the stones could crack under the intense blast of the sun.
-Even breathing is an effort, and nothing moves.
+Breathing is a supreme effort, and nothing moves.
 It's like high noon in a "Wild West" movie.

-Finally we see some motion ... a woman, carrying her water jar, coming into focus out of the waves of shimmering heat, heading for the well where the stranger is sitting, coming to fill her jar with cool, sweet water.
+And then suddenly we see some motion interrupt the fiery stillness ... a woman, carrying her water jar, comes into focus out of the waves of shimmering heat, heading for the well where the stranger is sitting, coming to fill her jar with cool, sweet water.

 "Give me a drink", Jesus says to her.
 "Give me a drink".
 What a curious way to kick off the longest recorded conversation in the New Testament between Jesus and anyone.
 It seems so abrupt, almost rude.
 We are told that Jesus was tired, and certainly that fatigue and the heat would cause anyone to be curt, and rude - although his abruptness might simply have been linguistic.
 (There are only four instances of the word 'please' in the New Testament used in that sense, and they're all in Acts.)
 Another reason that Jesus seemed so abrupt could have been cultural, since he was speaking not only to a woman, but a foreign woman!
-In twenty-first-century Vancouver we have trouble believing that Jesus would be rude to her simply because she's a woman and a foreigner.
+In twenty-firstcentury Vancouver we have trouble believing that Jesus would be rude to her simply because she's a woman and a foreigner.
 It is more than a little hard for us to accept he would behave that way because of what we want to believe about Jesus, but that is the way the text tells us the conversation opened.

 The woman, quite possibly because she was used to being treated that way didn't seem so much surprised at the abruptness of his command as at the fact that he even spoke to her.
 After all, she was a woman, and they both were to each other foreigners - "eeww ... one of them"!

 (Did you notice that John felt it necessary to remind his original readers that the Jews and the Samaritans didn't get along?
 Because he felt the need to emphasise that fact, it must obviously be a key point of the story!)
 Apparently this woman was not one to hide safely behind the veil of a bourkha, and she challenges Jesus not only about speaking to her but also about his request/order, pointing out that he didn't even have a bucket - good grief, did he expect to drink from her jar?
 Yuck!
 What a repulsive idea that was to her - after all, maybe his being Jewish might be contagious?!